 #5: Toast or Bagel With Nut Butter

-Any sort of combination of a whole-grain with a nut butter or fruit/jam can be a great example of what to eat before a race.
+Any combination of toast with nut butter or fruit/jam can be a great pre-race meal.

-Examples include a bagel with peanut butter, toast with sliced banana and almond butter, whole-grain crackers with jelly and peanut butter, or an English muffin with butter and jam.
+Simple, carb-rich pairings like a bagel with peanut butter, toast with banana and almond butter, crackers with jelly and peanut butter, or an English muffin with butter and jam are all solid choices.

 #6: Energy Bar